chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-taylor-couette-flow/2d-taylor-couette-flow.rst

   u_{\theta} = \omega R \kappa \frac{\left ( \frac{R}{r} - \frac{r}{R} \right )} {\left( \frac{1}{\kappa} - \kappa \right)}

 where :math:`u_{\theta}` is the angular velocity, :math:`R` is the radius of the outer cylinder, :math:`\kappa` takes a value between 0 and 1.0 and represents the ratio between the radius of the inner cylinder and the radius of the outer cylinder (:math:`\kappa=R_{i}/ R`) and :math:`r` is the radial position.
-Since the simulation in Lethe is in Cartesian coordinate, this analytical solution will have to be converted to Cartesian coordinates to be usable.
+Since the simulation in Lethe is in Cartesian coordinates, this analytical solution will have to be converted to Cartesian coordinates to be usable.
 As we shall see, this is not as hard as it seems.
 Interestingly, this flow also possesses an analytical solution for the torque :math:`T_z` acting on the inner cylinder:

 .. math::
   T_z = 4 \pi \mu \omega  R^2 L \frac{\kappa^2}{1-\kappa^2}